What is n8n Monitoring? A Beginner’s Guide

 What is n8n Monitoring, Really?

-To put it simply, what is n8n monitoring is a question of application.
-It’s about designing workflows that periodically check the health, status, or data of a service and then take a specific action—like sending a Slack notification, creating a Trello card, or logging data to a Google Sheet.
+To put it simply, n8n monitoring is a question of application.
+It’s about designing workflows that periodically check the health, status, or data of a service and then take a specific action — like sending a Slack notification, creating a Trello card, or logging data to a Google Sheet.
 This is how n8n is used for monitoring: as a flexible, code-driven engine to create advanced, tailored monitoring solutions that reflect a premium approach to system health, without being locked into a specific platform.

 Core n8n Monitoring Capabilities for Beginners